-14.PAYMENT METHODS
+16. PAYMENT METHODS

-Cash, cheque, stop order and Electronic Funds Transfer (EFT)
+Cash, cheque and Electronic Funds Transfer (EFT)

-- 14.1 The Council will accept the following methods of payment: cash, cheque, direct deposit and EFT. - 14.2 All payments, whether made by cash, cheque, stop order, electronic payments or payments made through agents must be receipted by the Council by the close of business on the due date. - 14.3 Cheques received for the payment of an account and which a bank dishonoured, will result in the account of the debtor being debited with the amount of the cheque and dishonoured cheque cost (as per Municipality Approved Tariff Structure).
-The debtor will not be permitted to make payments to Council with a cheque in future.
+- 16.1 The Council will accept the following methods of payment: cash, cheque, direct deposit and EFT. - All payments, whether made by cash, cheque, stop order, electronic payments or payments made through agents must be receipted by the Council by the close of business on the due date. - 16.3 Cheques received for the payment of an account and which a bank dishonoured, will result in the account of the debtor being debited with the amount of the cheque and dishonoured cheque cost (as per Municipality Approved Tariff Structure).
+The debtor will not be permitted to make payments to Council with a cheque in future. - On application for the provision of municipal services the prescribed consumer deposit shall be paid.

-- 14.4 On application for the provision of municipal services the prescribed consumer deposit shall be paid. - 14.5 A guarantee in lieu of a deposit will be accepted on application for the provision of municipal services by a business in terms of the prevailing conditions determined by Council at the time of the application. - 14.6 Existing consumers moving to a new address are required to pay the prescribed consumer deposit on application for the provision of municipal services at the new address. - 14.7 The minimum deposit payable is determined annually by Council and is contained in the tariff book produced annually.
-And this will also affect existing customers in the Municipality. - 14.8 Any increase to the deposit will be determined by the debtor's municipal payment history - 14.9 Council may increase the amount of the deposit required from the owner of a property, where the electricity supply has been disconnected at least twice during the preceding period of twelve months, after the owner of the property was give notice of Council's intention to increase the deposit.
+- 16.5 A guarantee in lieu of a deposit will be accepted on application for the provision of municipal services by a business in terms of the prevailing conditions determined by Council at the time of the application. - 16.6 Existing consumers moving to a new address are required to pay the prescribed consumer deposit on application for the provision of municipal services at the new address. - 16.7 The minimum deposit payable is determined annually by Council and is contained in the approved tariff structure produced annually.
+And this will also affect existing customers in the Municipality. - 16.8 Any increase to the deposit will be determined by the debtor's municipal payment history

-15.ARREARS
+17. ARREARS

-15.1 MUNICIPAL STAFF - PAYMENT OF ARREARS Section 10 of schedule 2 of the Local Government: Municipal System Act, No. 32 of 2000 provides the following: -

-- (a) A staff member of a municipality may not be in arrears to the municipality for rates and service charges for a period longer than three (3) months, and a municipality may deduct any outstanding amounts from a staff member's salary after this period." - (b) Arrear debt relating to rates and service charges will be collected from staff in terms of collection arrangements approved by the Municipal Manager from time to time.
+- 17.1 MUNICIPAL STAFF PAYMENT OF ARREARSSection 10 of schedule 2 of the Local Government: Municipal System Act, No. 32 of 2000 provides the following: - a) A staff member of a municipality may not be in arrears to the municipality for rates and service charges for a period longer than three (3) months, and a municipality may deduct any outstanding amounts from a staff member's salary after this period." - b) Arrear debt relating to rates and service charges will be collected from staff in terms of collection arrangements approved by the Municipal Manager from time to time.

-15.2 ADMINISTRATION ORDERS - PAYMENT OF ARREARS
+17.2 ADMINISTRATION ORDERS - PAYMENT OF ARREARS

-A person can apply for the administration of its estate in terms of section 74 of the Magistrates Court Act, 1944.

-On notification that the order had been granted, Council will manage the debt that is part of the administration order separately to the current account.

-The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented
+- a) A person can apply for the administration of its estate in terms of section 74 of the Magistrates Court Act, 1944.
+On notification that the order had been granted, Council will manage the debt that is part of the administration order separately to the current account. - b) The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented